ibjhb/mockjaxExample/README.md

-# MockJax Adventures
+# Mockjax Adventures

-A blog post URL is forthcoming.
+You can view more information about Mockjax on this post: http://ja.mesbrown.com/2012/04/adventures-in-mockjax/

 ## Usage